teaguejobs/TERRAFORM-EKS-CLUSTER/README.md

 `terraform apply`

-NOTE: Make sure to use thesame statefile for the previous project https://github.com/teaguejobs/Terraform-And-Kubernetes.Else you will need to provision a new cluster from ground up.
+NOTE: Make sure to use thesame statefile for the previous project https://github.com/teaguejobs/Terraform-And-Kubernetes.

+Else you will need to provision a new cluster from ground up.

 4. Download the resource_nginx.tf file